 - Recommend 8GB of RAM (minimum of 4GB of RAM)

-Online courses and certain programs that require students to use processor-intensive software applications may have special computer hardware requirements.
-Course requirements may depend on the materials and content in that specific course, such as if the assessments use online proctoring, you may be required to have a webcam.
-If you think your course might have such requirements, please contact the instructor.
-The Kent State University Bookstore often has student discounts available on purchases of new computer hardware.
+Online courses and programs requiring students to use processor-intensive software applications may require special computer hardware.
+Course requirements may depend on the materials and content in that specific course, as if the assessments use online proctoring.
+You may be required to have a webcam.
+If you think your course might have such requirements, please get in touch with the instructor.
+The Kent State University Bookstore often offers student discounts on purchases of new computer hardware.